Trump sees slowing Chinese growth pressuring Beijing on trade

 Cui already has 10,600 followers, less than a week after getting on the social media platform.

-(Reporting by Susan Heavey, Andrea Shalal in Washington, and Ben Blanchard in Beijing; Editing by Chizu Nomiyama)
+(Reporting by Susan Heavey, Andrea Shalal and David Lawder in Washington, and Ben Blanchard in Beijing; Editing by Chizu Nomiyama and Richard Chang)

 By Andrea Shalal and Susan Heavey